Tag Archives: French trade gun

 A Chance for Rabbit Stew

 Snowflakes drifted in calm air.
 The white blanket, laid upon the glade an hour or so before dawn, proved a pleasant surprise.
 A hint of aromatic red cedar teased the nose.
-Two square-cut trade shirts, a wool sleeveless waistcoat and a linen hunting shirt seemed proper attire for that mild January jaunt, in the Year… Continue reading A Chance for Rabbit Stew
+Two square-cut trade shirts, a wool sleeveless waistcoat and … Continue reading

 In the direction whence he came…